 Except where topography requires a lesser angle, streets shall be laid out to intersect at angles as near as possible to right angles.
 In no case shall the acute angles be less than eighty degrees unless there is a special intersection design.
 An arterial or collector street intersecting with another street shall have at least one hundred feet of tangent adjacent to the intersection unless topography requires a lesser distance.
-Other streets, except alleys, shall have at least fifty feet of tangent adjacent to the intersection unless topography requires a lesser distance.
-All street intersections shall be provided with a minimum curb return radius of twenty-five feet for local streets.
+Other streets, except alleys, shall have at least fifty feet of tangent adjacent to the intersections shall be provided with a minimum curb return radius of twenty-five feet for local streets.
 Larger radii shall be required for higher street classifications as determined by the city engineer.
 Additional right-of-way shall be required to accommodate curb returns and sidewalks at intersections.
 Ordinarily, intersections should not have more than two streets at any one point.
 Finding: Complies as Proposed.
 As shown on the preliminary plans, all intersection angles are laid out at right angles, including at least 50 feet of tangent adjacent to the intersection, and have curb return radii of 25 feet.
 Necessary rights-of-way are planned to accommodate these street improvements.
-The application complies with the above listed requirements.